 How do you lay herringbone parquet flooring on concrete?

 Concrete is not always the easiest subfloor to deal with but it is compatible with every flooring type, so at least you’ll have plenty of choice.
-Vinyl or LVT flooring can be laid directly onto your concrete subfloor, whereas you should always use an underlay with laminate and engineered wood floors.
+Vinyl or LVT flooring can be laid directly onto your concrete subfloor, whereas you should usually use an underlay with laminate and engineered wood floors.

 Read our full guide on how to lay flooring on a concrete subfloor.